-In the present work, we discuss the results of field-driven domain wall speed measurements obtained for a series of Pt/Co/M (M=Pt, Ta, Au) trilayer samples with perpendicular magnetic anisotropy (PMA) and different values of the effective DMI strength, due to the different nature of the Co/M interface.
+For this purpose, we will discuss the results of field-driven domain wall speed measurements obtained for Pt/Co/M (M=Pt, Ta, Au) trilayer samples with perpendicular magnetic anisotropy (PMA) and different values of the effective DMI strength, related to the different nature of the Co/M interface.
 These results are compared with those obtained for a Pt/Gd$_{77}$Co$_{23}$/Ta stack studied in Ref. \cite{Krizakova2019}.
 The Pt/Co interface is the prototypical interface hosting a large DMI.
 Theoretical \cite{Yang2015,Yang2016,Freimuth2014} and experimental studies \cite{Pizzini2014,Belmeguenai2015,Cho2015,Kim2016} carried out on polycrystalline samples agree on the fact that such an interface is the source of strong DMI with anticlockwise rotation of the magnetic moments (left-handed chirality).
 For a fixed Co thickness, the effective DMI can be strengthened if the Co layer is capped with an oxide, as proposed theoretically \cite{Boulle2016,Belabbes2017,Yang2016} and demonstrated experimentally for Pt/Co/AlOx and Pt/Co/GdOx \cite{Chaves2019} or for Pt/Co/MgO \cite{Boulle2016}.
-For most of the Pt/Co/M trilayers (M=Ta, Ir, Ta, Ru, Cu...) reported in the literature, the effective \emph{interfacial} DMI ($D_s$=$Dt_{Co}$, in pJ/m) appears to be weaker than that obtained for Pt/Co/oxide trilayers \cite{Hrabec2014,Ajejas2017,Kim2018,Shahbazi2018,Belmeguenai2019}; this indicates that the studied Co/M interfaces contribute with a DMI opposite to that of the Pt/Co interface \cite{Ajejas2017}.
+For most of the Pt/Co/M trilayers (M=Ta, Ir, Ta, Ru, Cu...) reported in the literature, the effective \emph{interfacial} DMI ($D_s$=$Dt_{Co}$, in pJ/m) appears to be weaker than that obtained for Pt/Co/oxide trilayers \cite{Hrabec2014,Ajejas2017,Kim2018,Shahbazi2018,Belmeguenai2019}; this indicates that the studied Co/M interfaces contribute with a DMI opposite to that of the Pt/Co interface.
 It is then possible to tune the DMI strength and the DW velocity by engineering the proper Pt/Co/M trilayer.
 For this work, we have chosen Pt/Co/Pt, Pt/Co/Ta/Pt, Pt/Co/Au and Pt/Gd$_{77}$Co$_{23}$/Ta, as model systems with different effective DMI strengths.
 We show that the field-driven velocity curves for DWs within the cobalt layer present very different features, and we compare the results with the predictions of 1D model and 2D micromagnetic simulations.
 As an extension of our previous work, we derive the exact expression of the Slonczewski field in the case where the DMI field and the DW demagnetizing field are similar and where the approximation previously used is shown to be not accurate.